A de-vegetation revolution?

 The collaboration between Molson and Moorlands has certainly developed a machine that is capable of a multitude of operations.
 Whilst Eddie will utilise it to its full potential in land clearance operations, he believes that it could be used just as well in certain environmental and civil engineering situations such as shaft digging.
 If equipped with a pole grab the configuration of the Sennebogen will allow shafts of up to 15m to be excavated, whilst retaining a load over height of 4m to load the spoil into tipper trucks.

 The new arrival is now available as possibly the UK’s ultimate mobile mechanised de-vegetation machine and available through Molson Green for demonstrations to potential customers.
-There are also plans afoot for several specialist demonstration days to showcase the machine to specific industries, such as as highways and environmental sectors.
+There are also plans afoot for several specialist demonstration days to showcase the machine to specific industries, such as highways and environmental sectors.
 Molson have included a full service contract for the 718E to ensure Eddie has trouble free operating with his new machine.
-It is too early for any fuel consumption figures to be analysed but Eddie is expecting the Cummins engine to return good figures despite running at high engine speeds for the majority of its working life.
+It is too early for any fuel consumption figures to be analysed, but Eddie is expecting the Cummins engine to return good figures despite running at high engine speeds for the majority of its working life.
 With a potential road speed of up to 20km/h there are options for the machine to be able to travel under its own power short distances between jobs, or to safety of a compound.
 The 718E and attachments can fit on one standard step frame low loader without the need of obtaining a movement order, making it much easier to mobilise that a tracked alternative.

 The burning question from many is will it be a success?
 From the response from the many members of the Alton Towers estate management team who came to see the machine in action, the answer has to be a resounding yes!